witnesschain/WitnessChainPolice/README.md

 ![Public Key Screen](images/publickey.PNG)

 Now, you should have arrived at the evidence screen.
 Here, you can view evidence submitted to your police jurisdiction.
-As an officer, you may scroll through the evidence and select one that seems like a ticket could be valid.
+As an officer, you may scroll through the evidence and select one that seems like it could lead to a valid ticket.

 ![List Evidence](images/listevidence.png)

-On that page, you can see all of the blurred versions of the evidence as well as some location and time metadata.
-Should you choose to approve those pictures and purchase the evidence, you may tap the "Approve and Purchase" button, which will pay the submitter of the evidence.
+On that page, you can see blurred versions of all submitted evidence as well as some location and time metadata.
+If you approve of one set of pictures and want to purchase them, tap "Approve and Purchase", which will pay the citizen who submitted the evidence.

 ![View Evidence](images/viewevidence.png)

-From there, you can switch to the approved tab and view the purchased evidence files, gaining access to the "clear" versions of the images.
+From there, you can switch to the Approved tab and view the purchased evidence files, gaining access to the "clear" versions of the images.